-Learning to find my fight song is challenging.
+Learning to find my fight song has been life long and challenging.

 Some of my biggest moments and breakthroughs these days happen on our treadmill.

-Although a sad replacement for beautiful hills and trails, the treadmill becomes a place for worship, thinking and praying.
+Although a sad replacement for beautiful hills and trails of America, the treadmill becomes a place for worship, thinking and praying.
 My headphones lead worship, direct prayer and often preach to my soul.
 In English… which is pretty important.

-I have not been running like I was in France but my running journey is not yet done.
-I still love to pound out a mile or two when I can whether it is 100 and humid or not.
+I have not been running like I would like to be but my running journey is not yet done.
+I still love to pound out a mile or two when I can whether it is 100 degrees and humid or not.

 Generally, as a place of worship for me, my playlist is full of inspirational Christian music with a good beat to keep me going… Mandisa, Natalie Grant, Blanca, TobyMac, For King and Country… I love them all.